 Many Internal events participants are inspired to join charities or non-profits, sometimes even founding their own.
 Others become more active in their local communities.
 Be sure to track this type of “soft impact” and document the positive changes flowing outside your organization.

-You may choose not to rely solely on standard corporate communications channels to get the word out about your event.
-Part of the beauty of Internal events is its grassroots nature; listening to voices from the bottom-up can help make Internal events more engaging and authentic than a typical corporate event.
+You may choose not to rely solely on standard internal communications channels to get the word out about your event.
+Part of the beauty of Internal events is its grassroots nature; listening to voices from the bottom-up can help make Internal events more engaging and authentic.

 The Internal TEDx event page is one place you may publicly promote your event.
 Fill out the page exactly as you would a standard event, including uploading a single representative photo.
 The only difference is that you should not include links to any public-facing social media — that means no Twitter, Instagram, Flickr, Facebook, etc. accounts, and no YouTube channels.
 Remember: Internal TEDx events are internal.

 Make sure, if you plan to bring in any external speakers, that they understand that their talk may not be distributed beyond the organization.
 Tell them: “Currently, TED rules prohibit from us distributing Internal TEDx Talks beyond the walls of our organization, but your message will be heard by the [X] number of employees.”